kolaczyn/fit-tracker/README.md

 - Start using object as an argument instead of positional arguments for `calculate*` functions
 - refactor checking if user is male logic into a `useMale` hook
 - highlight current active link in the Navbar
+- there are rounded corner on the input box's right side, I might be using the components a little bit incorrect